 Payloads that fall within the Routine Payload Checklist would utilize materials, quantities of materials, launch vehicles, and operational characteristics that are consistent with normal and routine payload preparation and flight activities at these specified launch sites.
 Therefore, the environmental impacts of launching routine payloads would fall within the range of routine, ongoing, and previously documented impacts associated with approved programs that have been determined not to be significant.
-The purpose and need for this proposed action is to fulfill NASA's mission for Earth exploration, space exploration, technology development, and scientific research.
+The purpose and need for Start Printed Page 52695this proposed action is to fulfill NASA's mission for Earth exploration, space exploration, technology development, and scientific research.
 The scientific missions associated with NASA routine payloads could not be accomplished without launching orbital and interplanetary spacecraft.

 Interested parties are invited to submit comments on the Draft EA in writing no later than 45 days from the date of publication of this notice in the Federal Register.